 - NB-IoT specific UE Radio Capability Information is handled in UE, NG-RAN and AMF according to clause 5.4.4.1 and in EPS according to TS 23.401 [26].

 - when the UE is not camping on NB-IoT, the RAN provides UE radio capabilities for other RATs but not NB-IoT UE radio capabilities, according to TS 38.300 [27] and TS 36.300 [30].
-As a result the UE Radio Capability ID that is assigned by the network corresponds only to the UE Radio Capabilities of the non-NB-IoT RATs.
+As a result the UE Radio Capability ID that is assigned by the network corresponds only to the UE radio capabilities of the non-NB-IoT RATs.
 The UE uses the UE Radio Capability IDs assigned only in Mobility Registration Update procedures performed over non-NB-IoT RATs.

 Support for RACS in EPS is defined in TS 23.401 [26].